Rodd Keith: Life and career

 He worked for several companies active in the song poem business, a practice also known as song sharking, and generally dismissed as a scam.

 Keith recorded hundreds of musical compositions based around lyrics sent in to song-poem companies by amateur songwriters, based upon small ads in the backs of mass market magazines promising success in the profitable field of songwriting.
 After a letter was sent by the company, the amateur songwriters would then be convinced to pay the company a fee to have a recording made and records pressed.
-Keith sang on many of these recordings as well as playing several different instruments, including saxophone, melodica, and all manner of keyboards.
-His earliest song-poem work was made for Sandy Stanton's Film City label in which he would build the entire track using a Chamberlin keyboard (a precursor to the mellotron).
-These early recordings have a woozy, distinctive sound that are like nothing else before or since.
+Keith sang on many of these recordings as well as playing several different instruments, including saxophone, melodica, and keyboards.
+His earliest song-poem work was made for Sandy Stanton's Film City label, in which he would build the entire track using a Chamberlin keyboard.

 During the late 1960s he had his most prolific period working for Clarence Freed's Preview Records label in Los Angeles.
-Keith masterminded recording sessions for hundreds of 45s and dozens of albums, working with female singers Teri Thornton, Charlotte O'Hara, and Nita Garfield (who used "noms de disque" Teri Summers/Teri Marsh/Terri North, Bonnie Graham, and Nita Craig respectively).
+Keith masterminded recording sessions for hundreds of 45s and dozens of albums, working with singers Teri Thornton, Charlotte O'Hara, and Nita Garfield (who used "noms de disque" Teri Summers/Teri Marsh/Terri North, Bonnie Graham, and Nita Craig respectively).
 Thornton, a promising jazz vocalist in the late 1950s and early 1960s, had fallen on hard times, while the latter two were ambitious singers and songwriters who had had material recorded in the C&W and R&B markets.